YuryChislov/demo-project/docs/Get_Started.md

    For execution specified test(s) include only `<include name = "myTest" />` and assign `myTest` group to this test(s) in `tests` package.

    Example:
    `@Test(groups = {"myTests"})`

    After finish execution delete "myTest" group.
-     **NOTE:** If the test has 'dependsOnGroups' annotation it won't run before the specified group successfully complete
+   **NOTE:** If the test has `dependsOnGroups` annotation it won't run before the specified group successfully complete

+   Example:
+   `@Test(groups = {"editEmployee", "mainPage"}, description = "Main page.
+Test Edit Employee from the list", dependsOnGroups = "createEmployee")` has **'dependsOnGroups = "createEmployee"'** and will be executed after test which belongs to group `createEmployee`

    For execution all tests put in `<run>` tag `<include name="all">`